Wasilla Warehouse Light Gray Solid Color Epoxy with anti-skid topcoat

 Longevity depends on proper surface prep, correct application, and environmental conditions.
 This is why professional installation is so important, especially in climates like Alaska where moisture affects the concrete.

-General Epoxy Flooring FAQs
+Epoxy Flooring FAQs

 • What is epoxy flooring?